-Understanding molecular charge transport is essential for designing next-generation electronic devices and for developing new materials for energy capture and storage applications.
-In our group, we directly characterize molecular charge transport in conjugated organics, oligomers, polymers, redox-active molecules, and biomolecules such as protein nanowires using single molecule techniques.
+Understanding electron transport at the molecular level is essential for developing new materials for energy capture and storage applications and next-generation electronic devices.
+In our group, we use single molecule techniques to directly characterize electron transport in conjugated organic molecules, redox-active molecules, oligomers, and biomolecules such as peptides and protein nanowires.

 Intermolecular Charge Transport in Host-Guest Supramolecular Complexes